 5-12 Years of Administrative Experience

-The Institute for Management and Leadership in Education helps you determine how well positioned your institution is to meet current and future challenges and better prepares you to lead organizational change.
+The Institute for Management and Leadership in Education (MLE) helps determine how well-positioned your institution is to meet current and future challenges and better prepares you to lead organizational change.

-The institute also serves as a valuable opportunity for mid-career professional assessment and renewal.
-You will be able to reflect on your own leadership strengths and weaknesses with Harvard faculty and accomplished colleagues from across the country and around the world.
+The program also serves as a valuable opportunity for mid-career professional assessment and renewal.
+You will be able to reflect on your own leadership strengths and weaknesses in a supportive learning environment with Harvard faculty and accomplished higher education leaders from across the country and around the world.

 “This program has given me new administrative tools, but it also has provided a new cognitive framework and a better sense of perspective, which is even more valuable to me.”